 This climb, as with our others in the past, will be a fundraiser for the Special Operations Warrior Foundation.
 Our goal is for each climber to raise $7,000. $5,000 of this will go straight to the Fund and $2,000 will be for the climber to buy a flight to AK, our shuttle expenses, the climbing permit, the cost of our air taxi/bush pilot, food, and gear.
 We'll help you with pamphlets and fundraising ideas, but it will be up to each person who joins the climb to raise the $7k (this climb we'll be looking to corporations for help, so it shouldn't be hard to do at all!).

-http://www.nps.gov/dena/planyourvisit/registrationinfo.htm and read through the registration requirements.
+If you want to be part of the team go to http://www.nps.gov/dena/planyourvisit/registrationinfo.htm and read through the registration requirements.
 Read the National Park Service publication, Mountaineering - Denali National Park and Preserve, which covers search and rescue requirements, clean climbing requirements, high altitude medical problems, glacier hazards, and self-sufficiency.
 Then download the registration form, fill it out and mail it to me at: Mark Uberuaga, PSC Box 92, Kirtland AFB, NM 87117.

 If you're not sure if you have enough of or the right experience, but you really want to go, don't judge yourself.
 Read the info, fill out the registration form and send it to us.
 We'll see what kind of interest we have and if and how we need to mitigate for less experience.
 Our team application is due to the park service by March 28th.
 I need your applications no later than March 15th, the sooner the better though, because there are a finite number of spots on the team!